Dark Horse Presents: Volume 1

-Second incarnation: MDHP
+MDHP

 Dark Horse Presents was revived online through the social networking website MySpace.
 The first issue of MDHP featured new talents as well as well-known writers like Joss Whedon and Ron Marz.
 MDHP ran from August 2007 to July 2010, a total of thirty-six issues which were collected in six trade paperbacks.

-Third incarnation: Volume 2
+Volume 2

 Dark Horse Presents returned as an eighty-page anthology comic on April 20, 2011 with all-new stories including a Concrete story by Paul Chadwick, a Mr. Monster story by Michael T. Gilbert, a Crimson Empire story from the Star Wars universe, a new strip called Marked Man by Howard Chaykin, a strip called Blood by Neal Adams (his first work for Dark Horse), and a sneak peek of Frank Miller’s prequel to 300, Xerxes.
 Two covers were available for the first issue, one featuring Concrete and the other featuring Xerxes.
 The new DHP has seen the revival of a number of older Dark Horse properties, including Ghost (leading to the launch of a new monthly title) and Ron Randall's Trekker.

 Dark Horse's May 2014 solicitations for the 36th issue announced "...Living legends Mike Mignola, Stan Sakai, and Jaime Hernandez all contribute to this final issue of Dark Horse Presents", although the following day Bleeding Cool reported this was merely the end of the comic in the eighty-page format, and it would return with fewer pages at a later date.